How To Cook While Traveling: 5 Tips For Great Meals

 If you have favourite spices that you know will be hard to get in your chosen destination, then it makes sense to bring these with you.

-Sometime countries like Bali or Thailand for example have an incredible cuisine and it may be worth giving local spices a try too.
+Sometimes countries like Bali or Thailand for example have an incredible cuisine and it may be worth giving local spices a try too.

 Also, it may be worth thinking about bringing some essential tools for your travel kitchen kit, such as a veggie peeler, a good chef's knife, specific oils or even beeswax food wrap to store leftovers all fresh and food safe.
+Do you cook when travelling or rather eat out?

 This post is brought to you in collaboration with CookBook App, a recipe manager accessible on and offline to store and organize all your favourite recipes.